bcraig83/ThesisDoc/README.md

 ThesisDoc
 =========

-A basic repository for storing documentation for my these
+A basic repository for storing documentation for my thesis.
+It may end up being way over the top... but it may also be useful for storing document, tools, etc.